 The papers of Jerry L. Litton, Missouri 6th District congressman from 1973 to 1976 and candidate in the 1976 Democratic primary for U.S. senator, include correspondence, congressio-nal office files, campaign files, and miscellaneous material pertaining to the television show, "Dialogue with Litton"; the Litton Charolais Ranch; and the Jerry Litton Memorial.

-Correspondence, pamphlets, speeches, and newsclippings related to Lozier's legal, agricultural, and political careers.
-Research notes for and copies of Lozier's two historical novels (check contract if publication request occurs).
-Campaign papers of Lue C. Lozier.
+The papers contain correspondence, pamphlets, speeches, and news clippings related to Lozier's legal, agricultural, and political careers.
+Also included are research notes for and copies of Lozier's two historical novels and campaign papers of Lue C. Lozier.